-3.3.2 ETM Analyses:
+3.3.2 Earth Trends Modeler (ETM) Analyses:

-To explore the relation between time series of island wide environmental conditions, short term trend analyses on four Hydrological Unit Codes (HUC-1) within the Puerto Rico were performed using the Earth Trends Modeler (ETM) Seasonal Trend Analysis tool.
+To explore the relation between time series of island wide environmental conditions, short-term trend analyses on four HUC-1 regions within Puerto Rico were performed using the ETM Seasonal Trend Analysis tool.
 An image time series was created for each condition which then enables the identification of de-seasoned inter-annual trends as well as seasonal trends (Appendix …).

 MaxEnt Analysis